anushka712/bulk_email_app/README.md

 # Bulk Email App

-A full-stack **Bulk Email Application** built to send emails efficiently using a queue system, with real-time logs and user authentication.
+A scalable bulk email system using RabbitMQ for background processing, real-time logs with Socket.IO, and secure JWT-based authentication

 ---